ymo1997/Final-Project/frontend/README.md

-For now, I have implemented the basic html and css codes for the static pages of the auction site.
-Since there aren't functional javascript codes, I have wrote some javascript test codes to test some fundamental functions such as users' input, selections, and so on.
-For example, for the add_item.html, the javascript test code inside the html file is about verifying the selected rating.
-For the bid_on_item.html, the test code is to alert the bid amount that the user entered.
-For the login.html, the test code can test the login info.
-For the purchase_item.html, the test code is about verifying the correct item ID.
-For the registration.html, the test code can test the user email.
-For the remove_item.html, the test code is to test the warning about removing an item.
-In the next step, I will focus on javascript implementation and use some frontend frameworks like React or Angular to enhance the development of the auction site.
+# Overview
+Some basic HTML and CSS functionalities for the auction website are implemented.
+Some JavaScript testing codes are included to validate some fundamanetal functionalities, such as users' input, selections, and so on.

+# Testing
+Blow shows the instructions of some simple Javascript testings:
+- **add_item.html**: By choosing the rating score in the selector, the corresponding alert window will pop up.
+- **bid_on_item.html**: The test code is to alert the bid amount that the user entered.
+- **login.html**: The test code can test the login info.
+- **purchase_item.html**: The test code is about verifying the correct item ID.
+- **registration.html**: The test code can test the user email.
+- **remove_item.html**: The test code is to test the warning about removing an item.

+Note that, for next steps, more detailed JavaScript implementation will be focused and frontend frameworks like React or Angular will be introduced to enhance the development of the auction site.